Dale Earnhardt Jr.

-Racing career
+Early life and racing career

 Early life and career

-Dale Earnhardt Jr. was born and raised in Kannapolis, North Carolina, the son of Brenda Lorraine Jackson and Dale Earnhardt Sr. His maternal grandfather, Robert Gee Sr., was a NASCAR car builder.
+Dale Earnhardt Jr. was born and raised in Kannapolis, North Carolina, the son of Brenda Lorraine Jackson and Dale Earnhardt.
+His maternal grandfather, Robert Gee Sr., was a NASCAR car builder.
 He has an elder sister, Kelley; an elder half-brother, Kerry, from his father's first marriage; and a younger half-sister, Taylor Earnhardt-Putnam, from his father's third marriage.
 He is of part German ancestry.
 His parents divorced shortly after he was born, and he and Kelley lived with Brenda Earnhardt until their house was destroyed in a fire when he was six years old.
 As Brenda had no financial support after the fire, she gave up custody of the two children to Earnhardt Sr. prior to his marriage to Teresa Houston.
 During Dale Earnhardt Jr.'s childhood, Kelley took care of him while their father and stepmother were busy with the race seasons.
-At the age of 12, he was sent to Oak Ridge Military Academy; three weeks later, Kelley quit high school to join him.
+At the age of twelve, he was sent to Oak Ridge Military Academy; three weeks later, Kelley quit high school to join him.
 He considered remaining at Oak Ridge for his senior year, but instead decided to attend Mooresville High School, from which he graduated in 1992.